ShawnChenXHC/clio-blogs/webpack-article-1/first-draft.md

 ### CommonsChunkPlugin

-After this upgrade was complete, we decided to test the waters of our progress by running a test compilation.
-This gave us the following error:
+One of the errors we got during our upgrade was this:

 ```
 Error: webpack.optimize.CommonsChunkPlugin has been removed, please use config.optimization.splitChunks instead.
 ```

-Like many other Webpack projects, we used the `CommonsChunkPlugin` in order to generate separated chunks for third-party modules and the manifest file.
-Because these files change less often than our application code, separating them out gives our clients the ability to long-cache them, reducing the initial load time of our app.
+Like many other Webpack projects, we used the `CommonsChunkPlugin` to generated separate chunks for our third-party modules and the Webpack manifest file.
+These files tend to change less often than our bundled application file, so by separating them out, our clients' browsers can cache them separately and experience less-costly cache busts.

-In Webpack v4, the `CommonsChunkPlugin` is deprecated.
-This is what we had in our config:
+To accomplish this, we had the following set-up in our Webpack configuration file:

 ```js
 plugins: [
   new webpack.optimize.CommonsChunkPlugin({